CBDOO at your service

 Chemical process to lower THC levels

 Ouch, ouch, ouch...
 We're tackling a subject that deserves to be highlighted.
-Today, European legislation authorizes the marketing of hemp with a THC content (the psychoactive molecule considered a narcotic) of less than 0.2%.
+Today, European legislation authorizes the marketing of hemp with a THC content (the psychoactive molecule considered a narcotic) of less than 0.2% or 0.3%, depending on the country.

 Cannabidiol and tetrahydrocannabinol (THC) concentrations are positively correlated: if CBD levels rise, so do THC levels (conversely, if CBD levels fall, so do THC levels).